sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

 ```

 ### Load Data
-Read in treatment outcome data assessed by RDQ and patients overall ratings after treatment.
+Read in treatment outcome data assessed by RDQ and patients' overall ratings after treatment.
-Note that for confidentiatliy, we cannot release raw data to anyone outside of the hospital.
+Note that for confidentiality, we cannot release raw data to anyone outside of the hospital.

 ```python